FOR HEALTHY LIVING

 This pool is used for water exercise classes, school age swim lessons, lap swim, TriSwim, Masters Swim, the 100 Mile Swim Club, summer camp, and more.

 Our Warm Pool is a year round 92 degrees and is perfect for our therapeutic water exercise classes, water walking, preschool swim lessons, and family swim.
+Enjoy two water slides during Family Swim times!
 This pool is approximately 36’ square with a shallow end starting at 3’2” and a deep end no more than 6’ deep.
 This pool is also used by our community with rental groups including physical therapy and local schools.

 Wondering what time Open Swim is?
 Curious when an aquatic group exercise class meets?